borntofrappe/game-development/Practice/Minigames Math/README.md

 ## Detonate

-Press a specific key, in this instance the enter key, to have the firework detonate in the designated area.
-The demo features Love2D particle system, three particle systems actually, to highlight the movement and explosion of the firework, in and outside the target area.
-In terms of difficulty, consider updating the game in terms of the size or position of the target, or again the speed of the firework.
+Press the enter key to have a firework detonate in the designated area.

 ## Escape